 It takes just 60 seconds

-Everest is one of the most popular double glazing windows companies in the UK.
-The company offers a choice between uPVC, sustainably sourced timber and aluminium windows, all designed and manufactured in-house.
+Everest offers a choice between uPVC, sustainably sourced timber and aluminium windows, all designed and manufactured in-house.
 In addition to double glazing, frosted glass, noise-reducing glass and safety glass, Everest also enables you to upgrade to triple-glazed glass for maximum energy efficiency.
 Secondary glazing is another option which provides discreet insulation.

-• Guarantee options: 10-year standard guarantee.
-20-year guarantee for uPVC Exclusives, covering discolouration of white uPVC frames, condensation and fogging.
+• Guarantee options: 10-year standard guarantee, and 20-year guarantee for uPVC Exclusives which covers discolouration of white uPVC frames, condensation and fogging.
 Lifetime guarantees can also be purchased.
-Timber windows also come with a 30-year guarantee against rot and fungal growth.
+Timber windows come with a 30-year guarantee against rot and fungal growth.
 The colour finish and profile of aluminium windows are covered by an additional 25-year guarantee.

 • Energy efficiency rating: Depends on frame material and window style.
 Maximum energy efficiency rating of A++ on triple-glazed uPVC casement windows.